 A tall container calls for vertical plants—but you don't necessarily have to grow up.
 Here, trailing stems of creeping Jenny surround mounds of petunias, verbena, and calibrachoa (also called Million Bells).

 C. Creeping Jenny (Lysimachia nummularia) — 3

 D. Verbena 'Wildfire Deep Lavender' — 2

 Striking phormium looks great as a specimen plant.
 It looks even better dressed up by other plants.
 Here, bacopa and fescue add contrast in both color and plant size and add to the planting's bold interest.

-A pretty yellow black-eyed Susan vine scrambles up the center of this rolling container, complemented by the yellow-green shades of coleus, lantana, and osteospermum.
+A pretty yellow black-eyed Susan vine scrambles up the center of this unique container garden idea, complemented by the yellow-green shades of coleus, lantana, and osteospermum.
 Place plants and containers such as these against exterior walls in need of a summer color boost.

 At times unrestrained, the range of blooms found here, including petunia, nicotiana, and daisy, softens the wood timbers and helps give them warmth.